 I would ask the reader whether or not you think these issues are significant.
 If not, why not?
 If they are, then what should be done about this situation?

 This soteriological and gospel controversy has profound implications for Christian intellectual, hermeneutical and exegetical credibility, theological integrity and evangelistic mission.
 The existence and affirmation of two incompatible gospels is deleterious to personal and ecclesiastical credibility.
-It would be correct for unbelievers to conclude that Christians cannot even come to a consensus as to the central message of their Scriptures.
+It would be correct for unbelievers to conclude that Christians cannot even come to a consensus as to the central message of their scriptures.
 The existence and affirmation of two incompatible gospels forces a pretension of unity that cannot stand minimal intellectual or theological scrutiny.
 It causes us to suppress the double-mindedness that it takes to walk two incompatible paths simultaneously.
-It ignores what it means for the church to be truly “evangelical” according to the biblical definition of the word – “good news.”
+It ignores what it means for the church to faithfully witness to the God of truth and be truly “evangelical” according to the biblical definition of the word – “good news.”

 Therefore, anyone hearing the “doctrines of grace” as “the gospel” can only presume that they apply to them in a positive way, that is, that they are one of the unconditionally elect.
 They could never know that they are among the unconditionally elect.
 That is just a fact according to Calvinist soteriology.
+The just have to presume they are among the elect.
 What the person believes or feels about their salvific status doesn’t matter.
 It is the ontological reality of their either being elect or non-elect that is determinate here and upon which everything rests.
-And if one is to judge their election by their personal experience, this is to transfer any objective accessibility of salvation as rooted in Christ’s work on the cross, to one’s subjective, personal experience.
+And if one is to judge their election by their personal experience, this is to transfer any objective accessibility of salvation as rooted in Christ’s work on the cross to one’s subjective, personal experience.
 In other words, you either know you are saved because you believe in what Christ has done on your behalf in his death on the cross or you believe you are elect because your personal experience allows you to presume so.

 Therefore, how is Dr. Ryken’s testimony coherent with his present Calvinist “doctrines of grace?”
 How did Dr. Ryken understand these words at that time and how does he understand these words now in light of his present Calvinism?
 Why did Dr. Ryken “convert” to Calvinism if he was saved and recommitted his life to Christ under Dr. Graham’s non-Calvinist gospel message?
 It seems that Dr. Ryken’s Calvinism is a post-non-Calvinist-conversion-theology.
 That is, a person only becomes saved by hearing the “good news” that God’s love and saving work in Christ assuredly applies to them.
 They need to know that they are included.
 Only afterwards do they embrace Calvinism (for whatever reasons), which is antithetical to what they first heard in that it limits God’s love and saving work in Christ only to an exclusive group of elect individuals who remain unknown to anyone.
 Therefore, the convert to Calvinism can only presume that they themselves are among that group.